Meteor-Community-Packages/meteor-publish-composite/README.md

             return Posts.find({ author: userId }, { limit: limit });
         },
         children: [
-            // This section will be similar to the previous example ]
+            // This section will be similar to the previous example.
+You could potentially store this
+            // array in a variable and use it for both publications (as long as they don't utilize the
+            // arguments passed to your publishComposite function param).
+        ]
     }
 });